-His-story is a chronicle of the deeds of the men at the phallus-helm of Leviathan, and in its largest sense it all sorts of brutalities designed to either assimilate or annihilate the deviancy.
-These crimes become crimen exceptum.
+His-story is a chronicle of the deeds of the men at the phallus-helm of Leviathan, and in its largest sense it is the "biography" of what Hobbes will call the Artificial Man.
+There are as many His-stories as there are Leviathans.